Gian Antonio Lazier: Claims and recognition

-Lazier eventually left Italy entirely and moved to Brussels, where he began referring to himself as Johannes Antonius Lascaris, rather than Gian Antonio Lazier.
-From 1720 onwards, Lazier challenged the claim of Francesco Farnese to the Constantinian Order, on the basis that Lazier descended from the Byzantine emperors whereas Farnese did not.
+Lazier eventually left Italy entirely and moved to Brussels, where he began referring to himself as Johannes Antonius Lascaris rather than Gian Antonio Lazier.
+From 1720 onwards, Lazier publicly challenged the claim of Francesco Farnese to the Constantinian Order on the basis that he was descended from the Byzantine emperors whereas Farnese was not.
 Lazier referred to himself as the last legitimate descendant of the emperors.
-Styling himself as Prince Giovanni IX Antonio I or Giovanni Antonio IX, Lazier enumerated himself after Giovanni Andrea I Angelo Flavio Comneno (grand master 1592–1623 and 1627–1634), who in contemporary times enumerated himself as Giovanni VIII Andrea or Giovanni Andrea VIII, after a sequence of invented ancestors.
+Styling himself as Prince Giovanni IX Antonio I or Giovanni Antonio IX, Lazier enumerated himself after Giovanni Andrea I Angelo Flavio Comneno (grand master 1592–1623 and 1627–1634), who in contemporary times enumerated himself as Giovanni VIII Andrea or Giovanni Andrea VIII after a sequence of invented ancestors.
 The number IX was used by Lazier as deliberate ignorance of Giovanni Andrea II, who had also enumerated himself as Giovanni IX.
-Why Lazier ignored Giovanni Andrea II in this manner is not known, but perhaps it derived from Lazier questioning the legality of Giovanni Andrea II's decision to transfer the Constantinian Order to Farnese.
+Why Lazier ignored Giovanni Andrea II in this manner is not known but perhaps it derived from Lazier questioning the legality of Giovanni Andrea II's decision to transfer the Constantinian Order to Farnese.

 Despite the earlier position of the Holy Roman Empire in favor of Farnese, Lazier managed to secure the recognition of Holy Roman Emperor Charles VI and the imperial government.
 On 5 April 1720, Lazier received an imperial diploma which granted him the right to grant titles of nobility.
-It is possible that the motivation for Charles to support Gian Antonio was Farnese having sided against him in the recent War of the Spanish Succession.
-Also of concern to Charles, and possibly a motivating factor to recognize Lazier, was that the Spanish royal family was in Farnese's direct line of succession, meaning that an enemy dynasty stood to inherit the Constantinian Order.
+It is possible that the motivation for Charles to support Gian Antonio was that Farnese had sided against him in the recent War of the Spanish Succession (1701–1715).
+Also of concern to Charles was that the Spanish royal family was in Farnese's direct line of succession, meaning that an enemy dynasty stood to inherit the Constantinian Order.
 From his recognition by Charles onwards, Lazier mainly resided in and operated out of Vienna.
-At this time, there was particular interest in Byzantine culture in Vienna.
+At this time, there was particular interest in Byzantine culture in the city.
 The Habsburg monarchy (the lands ruled directly by Charles) had enjoyed a string of military successes against the Ottoman Empire under the general Prince Eugene of Savoy, and an eventual "recapture" of Byzantine territory seemed plausible.
-The idea of Byzantium, a glorious eastern Christian empire, still enjoyed a major impact on European consciousness.
+The idea of Byzantium, in their minds a glorious eastern Christian empire, still enjoyed a major impact on European consciousness.